-Once you and your partner are aware of each other's love language, you goal is to offer your partner more of what he or she needs in the relationship.
+Once you and your partner are aware of each other's love language, your goal is to offer your partner more of what he or she needs in the relationship.

-No matter how great your sex life was in the beginning of your relationship, it is inevitable that it will grow boring or even burdensome from time to time.
+No matter how great your sex life was at the beginning of your relationship, it is inevitable that it will grow boring or even burdensome from time to time.